Skip to main content Skip to complementary content

 Do the following:

-1. In the Management Console, go to the Content Security Policy section and click View header.
+1. In the Administration activity center, go to Content Security Policy.

 Did this page help you?